timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

   curl -X POST -H "Content-Type: application/json" -d '{"productId":"1", "shippingAddress": "Stuttgart"}' https://order-service-{{ session_namespace }}.{{ ENV_TAP_INGRESS }}/api/v1/orders
 clear: true
 ```
-If everything works as expected the order service should fall back to an empty product list instead.
+If everything works as expected the order service should fall back to an empty product list instead, and you should see the log entry `Call to product service failed, using empty product list as fallback`.

 ```terminal:interrupt
 session: 2